I get emails from readers at times, asking me how I healed myself.

 If I don’t pause I get run down and sick.

-That said, I am a good resource for people who desire to heal because I treat healing like it’s my full-time job.
+That said, I am a good resource for people who want to do the work required to heal themselves, or unburden themselves of toxic conditioning because I treat healing like it’s my full-time job.

 I’m always learning something new about the complexities of the human experience, and I am forever in search of holistic wellness – of inner cohesiveness and balance.